coder-newcomer/consoleRPG/README.md

 ## 📄Description & Inspiration
 It's focused as casual RPG game on a web.
 What you need is just playing it like clicking button, managing item, creating, mining, foraging, fight, waiting, gacha, and/or do anything you can do inside the game.

 This game inspired from a [Whatsapp Bot](# "Source Needed!")
 RPG game and the original RPG game element.
-But because of limitations of my devices that cannot use any of game engine and my acknowledge, i try to bring it on web instead.
+But because of limitations of my devices that cannot use any of game engine and my acknowledge, i try to bring it on web (console) instead.

 Note: This project is still in early development.
 Very not work for now!